-Phil Bredesen Is Testing the Limits of What Democrats Will Put Up With
+Phil Bredesen is testing the limits of what Democrats will put up with

 — Bob Mendes (@mendesbob) October 9, 2018

 Bredesen’s statement has also cost him potential campaign dollars.
-Shortly after his campaign released it, Priorities USA Action, which has spent more than $13 million so far to boost Democratic candidates in the midterms (though none in the Tennessee race), said it would not support Bredesen’s campaign.
+Shortly after his campaign released the statement, Priorities USA Action, which has spent more than $13 million so far to boost Democratic candidates in the midterms (though none in the Tennessee race), said it would not support Bredesen’s campaign.

-Even so, it’s not quite clear how this will—or if—it will translate to the polls.
-The fact is, many people don’t feel like they have another choice and the lingering impact of the statement was somewhat blunted given that, within a week, Bredesen earned the endorsement of megastar and famously apolitical Taylor Swift.
+Even so, it’s not quite clear how this will—or if it will—translate to the polls.
+The fact is, many people don’t feel like they have another choice—and the lingering impact of the statement was somewhat blunted given that, within a week, Bredesen earned the endorsement of famously apolitical megastar Taylor Swift.
 Swift’s endorsement also appears to have created a get-out-the-vote success story that is likely to benefit Bredesen; Vote.org, the site Swift directed her fans toward, saw 65,000 voter registrations in the 24 hours after her Instagram post, BuzzFeed News reported.
-A Vote.com spokeswoman said 2,144 voters in Tennessee specifically were registered in the 36 hours prior to the BuzzFeed story.
-(It’s also worth noting the Swift’s post was made as the registration deadline was closing in, which is likely in part also responsible for the surge in registrations.)
+A Vote.org spokeswoman said 2,144 voters in Tennessee specifically registered in the 36 hours prior to the BuzzFeed story.
+(It’s also worth noting that Swift’s post was made as the registration deadline was closing in, which is likely in part also responsible for the surge in registrations.)

 “The bottom line is, we have to elect Bredesen, because the alternative is just a nightmare,” Hunt says.
-“As frustrated as we are—it’s kind of like with family, they drive you crazy.
+“As frustrated as we are, it’s kind of like with family—they drive you crazy.
 Phil is family.”

-The Monday after the Kavanaugh announcement, Indivisible East Tennessee posted a poll to their Facebook page, which was shared statewide across regional chapters, asking members to weigh in on the statement.
-The results of the poll were shared with Mother Jones.
-Out of 445 participants, 27 said they were still undecided about how it would impact their vote, while just 10 said they would not vote for Bredesen; the rest remained firmly committed to voting for him, but many of that group expressed deep disappointment and anger over the statement.
+The Monday after the Kavanaugh announcement, Indivisible East Tennessee posted a poll to their Facebook page, shared statewide across regional chapters, asking members to weigh in on the statement.
+The results of the poll were shared with Mother Jones: Out of 445 participants, 27 said they were still undecided about how the statement would impact their vote, while just 10 said they would not vote for Bredesen; the rest remained firmly committed to voting for him, but many in that group expressed deep disappointment and anger over the statement.
 On the group’s Facebook page, one user wrote that Bredesen “should walk back” his statement, calling it “stupid and misogynistic.”
-Another said that while she was “furious” when she saw the statement, he still had her vote; yet another suggested that Bredesen should “should show some leadership around gender equality and sexual assault legislation” as a mea culpa to his female voters.
+Another said that while she was “furious” when she saw the statement, he still had her vote; yet another suggested Bredesen “should show some leadership around gender equality and sexual assault legislation” as a mea culpa to his female voters.

 “Most people who are undecided, those people are talking about being survivors [of sexual violence],” Herron says.
 “That’s a consistent theme.”

-Just before the statement, Fox News released a poll that showed Blackburn ahead of Bredesen—she had 48 percent of the voters surveyed, while he had 43 percent, but Bredesen led the female vote by five points.
-Then last week, a CBS poll showed Blackburn’s lead had surged—putting her up eight points, and leading the female vote by five points.
-In that CBS poll, only 8 percent of Bredesen’s support is coming from voters who identify as Republican; 38 percent comes from Independent voters, and a whopping 93 percent of those polled who said they were planning to vote for Bredesen are Democrats.
+Just before the statement, Fox News released a poll that showed Blackburn ahead of Bredesen, with 48 percent to his 43 percent.
+(Bredesen led the female vote by 5 points.)
+Then last week, a CBS poll showed Blackburn’s lead had surged—putting her up 8 points and leading the female vote by 5 points.
+In that CBS poll, only 8 percent of Bredesen’s support is coming from voters who identify as Republican—38 percent comes from independent voters, and a whopping 93 percent of those polled who said they were planning to vote for Bredesen are Democrats.

 Bredesen’s campaign did not respond to multiple requests for comment from Mother Jones.

-So while it’s likely that the vast majority of progressives in the state will ultimately still vote for Bredesen, what is clear is that their most enthusiastic support is being funneled into down-ballot races—for Democratic candidates such as Mariah Phillips, who is running against incumbent Republican Rep. Scott DesJarlais in District 4, and Renee Hoyos, who is challenging Republican Tim Burchett in the state’s 2nd congressional district.
+So while it’s likely the vast majority of Tennessee progressives will ultimately vote for Bredesen, what is clear is that they’re funneling their most enthusiastic support into down-ballot races: for Democratic candidates such as Mariah Phillips, who is running against incumbent Republican Rep. Scott DesJarlais in the 4th District, and Renee Hoyos, who is challenging Republican Tim Burchett in the state’s 2nd District.

 Emily Phelps, the national spokeswoman for Indivisible, says the energy in Tennessee is not to be underestimated.
-She points out that in 2014, 64 of the 117 seats up in the Tennessee legislature were uncontested—now, only seven seats are unchallenged.
+She points out that in 2014, 64 of the 117 seats up for grabs in the Tennessee Legislature were uncontested—now, only seven seats are unchallenged.
 The group cites Jackie Hill’s campaign as one of its biggest victories so far; in August, Hill became the first black woman to be elected to the Blount County Commission.

 “Tennessee’s Indivisible groups have outperformed against huge challenges,” Phelps said, citing the state’s historically low voter turnout.
 “They have really set the standard for how red-state organizing can look.”